AstrumU/graphql-authz/README.md

 }
 ```

-It's important to throw an instance of `UnauthorizedError` imported from `graphql-authz` to enable composite rules to correctly handle errors thrown from rules.
+It's important to throw an instance of `UnauthorizedError` imported from `@graphql-authz/core` to enable composite rules to correctly handle errors thrown from rules.
 If an instance of `UnauthorizedError` is thrown it's treated as a certain rule didn't pass.
 If the rule is wrapped with `NotRule` then execution should continue.
 Any other errors are treated as runtime errors and are thrown up, so if any other error is thrown from the rule that is wrapped with `NotRule` it will fail the entire request.